We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 When we tried to grow them like other mustards, we had problems with poor germination, not only once but twice.

-The takeaway from this article is not all varieties of a microgreen family will grow best using one method.
+The takeaway from this article is that not all microgreen family varieties will grow best using one method.

 We will show you how to grow Wasabina Mustard microgreens and when to harvest them.